“The best will survive, as will the land. But to do so, you must respect the land.” – Paul Garret in Centennial by James A. Michener

 It was time to head back.

-Rather than the interstate, we took the back road of US 85 along the Platte (aka the Centennial Highway) and further explored the area made famous by Michener. a past partner and I had seen the sites of three of the forts previously so it was a fitting way to connect the history altogether.
+Rather than the interstate, we took the back road of US 85 along the Platte (aka the Centennial Highway) and further explored the area made famous by Michener.
+Mrs Mags and I had seen the sites of three of the forts previously so it was a fitting way to connect the history all together.

 We soon headed back towards our home.
 We passed the new prairie development housing and energy boom towns of Erie, Dacono, Firestone and surrounding areas.